DIAGNijmegen/bodyct-luna22-ismi-training-baseline/README.md

 # bodyct-luna22-ismi-baseline
-Repo for training the baseline algorithm for LUNA22-ismi challenge
+Repo for training the baseline algorithm for LUNA22-ISMI educational challenge

 ## Preparing the dataset